louislam/uptime-kuma/CONTRIBUTING.md

 ## Can I create a pull request for Uptime Kuma?

 Yes or no, it depends on what you will try to do.
-Since I don't want to waste your time, be sure to **create an empty draft pull request or open an issue, so we can discuss first**.
+Since I don't want to waste your time, be sure to **create an empty draft pull request or open an issue, so we can have a discussion first**.
 Especially for a large pull request or you don't know it will be merged or not.

 Here are some references: